pavsingh7/Masters-Dissertation/Think Tank/methods.md

 ***
 ##  Content Based Filtering

+- uses the features of the items to make recommendations
+- abbreviated as CBF

 Content based filtering is a method of making recommendations based on the similarity between items based on their features.
 The algorithm for content based filtering is as follows:

 1.